allegroai/clearml-docs/docs/hyperdatasets/sources.md

 * A `URI` pointing to the source data (image or video)
 * Sources for [masks](masks.md) used in semantic segmentation
 * Image [previews](previews.md), which are thumbnails used in the ClearML Enterprise WebApp (UI).

-`sources` does not contain:
-* `rois` even though ROIs are directly associated with the images and `masks` in `sources`
-* ROI metadata, because ROIs can be used over multiple frames.
+`sources` does not contain ROI metadata, because ROIs can be used over multiple frames.
 Instead, frames contain a top-level `rois` array, which is a list of ROI dictionaries, where each dictionary contains a list of source IDs.
 Those IDs connect `sources` to ROIs.

 ## Examples